-Last year alone, more than 22,000 people were injured in car accidents that occurred in the state of Kentucky.
-With so many incidents occurring each year, it is important to know exactly what to do after an accident occurs.
+With so many car accidents occurring each year, it is important to know exactly what to do after an accident occurs.
 This helpful guide will see you through the after-accident process and ensure that you follow proper protocol prior to a crash as well as get your auto accident claim filed quickly and accurately.
 Let’s get started…

 Filing an Accident Report

 There is no law that says that you need to keep one in your car, however, you may wish to keep a copy in your glove box to save time.
 This will remind you to keep track of any critical information and fill it out for later on.
 This will come in handy for both filing a report and for contacting your insurance company.
 It can be difficult to remember all the details if you are not swift to write them down and this can solve the problem.

 You will need the following information for both yourself and the other party:

 • Contact information that includes a full name, address and phone number of everyone involved — even passengers